wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 pod install
 ```

-The above command will download all required dependencies including, `Flutter`, permissions handler, and `Client SDK`.
+The above command will download all required dependencies including `Flutter`, permissions handler, and `Client SDK`.

 Open `Runner.xcworkspace` in `Xcode` and run the app to verify that the above setup was performed correctly.